bradbell/cppad_py/sphinx/test_out/file_cmd.rst

 of the text *start* at the beginning of a line in *file_name*.
 There can only be one occurence of *start* at the beginning of a line in *file_name*.
+Note that the *start* pattern in the command does not occur at the beginning of a line.
+Hence it will not match the scan for the start of the code block when the code block is in the current input file.

 .. meta::
    :keywords: stop